 Selah’s Stolen Dream — One girl’s victory is another’s tragic defeat.
 13-year-old Selah’s perfect life unravels when her beloved horse is stolen.
 Then 10-year-old Emma buys the dream of a lifetime at a horse auction.
 When she learns the horse was stolen, even removing her hearing aid won’t drown out the voice telling her to make it right.
 But two girls can’t divide the horse they both adore.
 So will life surprise them with an answered prayer?

 It’s no wonder why this 9 book series has been beloved and cherished for generations.
-The timeless, heartwarming stories of the wholesome Ingalls family, written by Laura Ingalls Wilder, take us back to a simpler time and give us a unique glimpse into life on the American frontier.
+The timeless, heartwarming stories of the wholesome Ingalls family, written by Laura Ingalls Wilder, take us back to a simpler time and give us a unique glimpse into life on the American frontier through the real life experiences of a girl who grows into a young woman throughout the series.

 This nine-book paperback boxed set of the classic series features the classic black-and-white artwork from Garth Williams and includes the following titles: